Elizabeth Stuart, Electress Palatine of the Rhine

 Elizabeth Stuart by Marcus Gheeraerts, 1612; Credit – Wikipedia

-In August of 1619, Friedrich was elected King of Bohemia and was crowned in Prague on November 4, 1619.
+In August 1619, Friedrich was elected King of Bohemia and was crowned in Prague on November 4, 1619.
 Elizabeth, who was in late pregnancy with her son Rupert, was crowned two days later.
 The crown of Bohemia had been in Habsburg hands for a long time and the Habsburg heir, Ferdinand II, Holy Roman Emperor refused to accept Friedrich as King of Bohemia.
 Friedrich’s reign ended with his defeat by Ferdinand at the Battle of White Mountain, one of the early battles of the Thirty Years’ War, on November 8, 1620.
-Friedrich and Elizabeth are called the Winter King and the Winter Queen in reference to their short reign as King and Queen of Bohemia.
+Friedrich and Elizabeth are called the Winter King and the Winter Queen referring to their short reign as King and Queen of Bohemia.

 Friedrich as King of Bohemia by Gerard van Honthorst; Credit – Wikipedia